HARDY HIBISCUS IN BELLEVUE, WASHINGTON

 Rose of Sharon will bloom throughout the summer and into fall, and are happiest when grown in full to partial sun in evenly moist soil.
 Once established, they're simple to care for.
 The great news for Pacific Northwest gardeners: they're hardy to USDA Zone 5!
 When it's time to prune, do it in late winter or early spring, as they will bloom on the current season's growth.

-We have several varieties in stock, but they do sell quickly this time of year.
+We have several varieties in stock, but inventory changes frequently.
 Be sure to call for availability if you have a specific variety in mind.